mrhallonline/quizzler-flutter/README.md

 ## What you will learn

-- Modularising your code into separate classes.
+- Modularizing your code into separate classes.
 - Dart classes and objects.
 - Using class constructors.
 - Extracting Widgets to refactor your code.